-- 49. The Council uses its own processes to monitor cash flow and determine the maximum period for which funds may prudently be committed.
+- 50. The Council uses its own processes to monitor cash flow and determine the maximum period for which funds may prudently be committed.
 The forecast is compiled on a prudent basis to minimise the risk of the Council being forced to borrow on unfavourable terms to meet its financial commitments.
-Limits on long-term investments are set by reference to the Authority's medium term financial strategy and cash flow forecast. - 50.
+Limits on long-term investments are set by reference to the Council's medium term financial strategy and cash flow forecast. - 51.
 Surplus funds are invested based on the most up to date forecasts of interest rates and in accordance with the Council's cash flow requirements in order to gain the maximum benefit from the Council's cash position throughout the year.
-Funds are separated between specified and non-specified investments as detailed below.
+Generally speaking, in times of rising interest rates it is prudent to invest short term, whilst also ensuring a diversified portfolio.
+Funds are separated between specified and non-specified investments as detailed in paragraphs 53 to 55 below. - 52.
+The Council holds approximately £15m in pooled/diversified funds.
+The fair value of these funds can fluctuate.
+These can be seen in Appendix ii.
+Some funds are just starting to pick up from the downward trend experienced by the political turmoil last year.
+However some funds are still reporting a downward trend.
+Cabinet reports have recommended mitigation by appropriations to reserves of £0.6m from 2022/23 in year efficiencies and £0.2m from 2021/22.
+Currently there is a statutory override preventing any accounting loss impacting on the revenue accounts.
+This was due to end next 31st March 2023 however DLUHC having decided, after consultation, to extend this for a further two years.
+As part of the budget and financial strategy 2023-24 report being taken to Full Council, it is being recommended that a separate reserve is identified to cover this risk of £1m.
+It should be noted these funds over the past 3 years have generated £1.35m in interest receipts, 65% of total interest received by the Council and our expectation is over time the value will rise as the economy recovers.